nextdaymedia/cmp/docs/CMP-V1-TO-V2.md

 }
 ```
 Note that the `removeEventListener` command, used in the v2 code, is used to ensure the `googletag.cmd.push` method is invoked only once.
+This ensures the same behaviour as the v1 code.
-Without running the `removeEventListener` command, the `googletag.cmd.push` method would be invoked every time a user re-confirms their choices.
+Without running the `removeEventListener` command, the `googletag.cmd.push` method would be invoked every time a user changes their consent.

 ### The `getNonIABVendorConsents` command
 Quantcast v1 implements the command `getNonIABVendorConsents`.
-It invokes the callback with an object containing the consent given to the non-IAB vendors.
+It invokes the callback with an object containing the consent given to the non-IAB vendors once the user has confirmed their consent.

 Quantcast v2 also implements the command `getNonIABVendorConsents`.
+The v2 implementation invokes the callback immediately.
+Wrap the [`addEventListener`](v2-function-addEventListener) command around the `getNonIABVendorConsents` command to ensure consent has been given.

 The object given to the v2 callback differs from the object given to the v1 callback.
 In v1 the object has a property named _non**IAB**VendorConsents_, while in v2 the object has a property named _non**Iab**VendorConsents_.